jyopari/jyopari.github.io/GaussianProcess.md

 ### Linear Kernel
 Here is the Linear Kernel from the [Kernel Cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/).
 <img src="/GP/lin.png" alt="drawing" width="250"/>
-The linear kernel took me a while to understand, and I will try to do a decent job of submmarizeing it.
+The linear kernel took me a while to understand, and I will try to do a decent job of summarizing it.
 Here is a code to produce a covariance matrix using the linear kernel.

 ``` python
 #Linear Kernel